Professional and Fiduciary Liability

 Maureen's practice includes both routine and complex criminal, regulatory and professional discipline cases.
 She has successfully represented clients before all levels of courts and tribunals across the province of Ontario.

 Maureen's criminal practice focuses on both trial and appellate matters.
 She works directly with several institutional clients as external counsel, providing guidance and advice regarding compliance related issues.
-Maureen also represents members of police services, health care providers and other professionals across the province who have been charged with professional misconduct or other offences.
+She has also acted as counsel to corporations and agencies regarding criminal law related considerations of their business operations.
+Maureen often represents members of police services, health care providers and other professionals across the province who have been charged with professional misconduct or other offences.

-Maureen also acts as BT Legal Student Committee Chair and participates in the recruitment, hiring and mentorship of summer and articling students.
-She has been and instructor with the trial advocacy course at the University of Toronto since 2010.
-Maureen has also served as a member of the Women in Criminal Law Committee of the Criminal Lawyers Association since 2015.
-She is often asked to present on a range of criminal and professional discipline related topics during conferences, training workshops and webinars.
+Maureen acts as BT Legal Student Committee Chair and participates in the recruitment, hiring, and mentorship of summer and articling students.
+She has been an instructor with the trial advocacy course at the University of Toronto since 2010.
+She is often asked to present on a range of criminal and professional discipline related topics during conferences, training workshops and webinars aimed at defence counsel, Crown Attorneys, police officers and other regulated professionals.

 “The Broken Ladder: R. v.
 Antic”, an article which provides a discussion of the current bail system in Ontario in light of the Antic decision and which appeared in the December 2017 edition of For the Defence published by the Criminal Lawyers Association.